UI contribution rates for newly subject employers

 - Newly subject employers in the non-construction industry pay at a rate consistent with a positive account reserve percentage of between 10.5% but less than 11% from the rate schedule currently in effect

-- The current newly subject employer rate for employers in the non-construction industry is 2.42%, according to UI Tax Rate Schedule E in effect for 2019
+- The current newly subject employer rate for employers in the non-construction industry is 2.42%, according to UI Tax Rate Schedule E in effect for 2019 and 2020

 - This rate is subject to change any time the rate schedule changes